slipke/csm_ss15_sem_team_vagrant/hardening/README.md

 * Steffen Hinderer

 ## License and Author
- * Author:: Steffen Hinderer steven@posteo.de
+ * Author:: Steffen Hinderer sh219@hdm-stuttgart.de

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at